-Travelers departing from Palma airport will have to pass through the security check point on floor 4 of the main terminal building.
+Travellers departing from Palma Airport are required to pass through security on floor 4 of the main terminal building.
 What can passengers expect at Palma Airport security screening?

 Airport security officers are trained to search for anything suspicious in the images.
 Organic material is always displayed in orange on computer screens to make it easy to see.
 Most improvised explosives are made out of organic material.

-The types of body scanners used in the UK do not create a high resolution image of the body like the scanners used in the USA.
-However they do use x-rays but at a very low power, although experts say is harmless.
-X-rays used medically use much higher radiation to penetrate soft tissues.
+Full-body scanners, which are being used in a lot of international airports in Europe and especially in the US, have not made their way to Palma Airport yet.
+The types of body scanners used in the UK do not create a high-resolution image of the body like the scanners used in the USA.
+They do make use of x-ray technology, albeit at very low power, which experts say is harmless.
+In comparison to this, any x-ray machines used in medical settings emit much higher radiation in order to penetrate soft tissues.